Nailing the right running pace is no easy feat, even for the best runners – which is where Garmin's PacePro comes in.

 A great running watch feature?

 It's certainly an odd feeling not focusing on the cumulative time when for many runners (including ourselves) this is something you fixate on.
-In a positive way it helped us mentally break the race down into pieces.
+Positively it helped us mentally break the race down into pieces.
 We never got quicker than the target split pace, but we knew we were only seconds away from it.

-The one issue we did encounter was with the course profile we'd uploaded.
+The one issue we did encounter was with the course profile we uploaded.
 With course navigation enabled, it was apparent during our test race that the profile we'd used wasn't reflective of the latest version of the course.
 Therefore one turn was suggested when there wasn't one.
-The impact being that it added a couple more minutes onto our Overall Ahead time, which was a bit demoralizing.
+However, it added a couple more minutes to our Overall Ahead time, which was a bit demoralizing.

-It did only happen on one part of the course, and having chased a 1 hour and 10 minute time, we finished with 1 hour 11 minutes.
-The PacePro strategy had seemingly levelled itself out to accurately project our finish time.
+It did only happen on one part of the course and having chased a 1 hour and 10 minute time, we finished with 1 hour 11 minutes.
+The PacePro strategy had seemingly leveled itself out to accurately project our finish time.
 We finished just shy of it.

 On the whole, there's a lot to like about what PacePro is designed to offer as a running watch feature.
 It's a way of approaching a run that gives you the ability to better shape how that run plays out, based on where you believe your strengths lie.